User-focused redesign to help put the focus on patients

 In general, when users were asked to find MAP information, they did not consider searching under insurance.
 They looked under Medical Services.
 This behavior indicates that users do not distinguish the need for coverage from the need for care.
 To users, MAP is care, and the most logical place to find care is under navigation labeled Medical Services.
 This indicates that MAP should be relocated in the navigation. - Users assumed all locations would be under locations.

 The users who were asked to find MAP locations typically did not think to look under MAP.
 Instead, the looked under locations.
-The current navigation map has 3 pages under locations (SEHWC, Downtown, and Eastern Travis County initiatives).
-The MAP locations page is under the MAP section.
-This indicates that MAP locations should be relocated in the navigation. - Users did not rely on search.
+The current navigation map had three pages under locations (SEHWC, Downtown, and Eastern Travis County initiatives).
+The MAP locations page was under the MAP section.
+This indicated that MAP locations should be relocated in the navigation. - Users did not rely on search.

 This was both surprising and validating.
 The users in this study did not use search.
 They commented that the site was easy to use and would not have needed it.
 This indicated that the site flow is improved and users feel confident in their navigation choices, without relying on search for basic and important tasks. - Users rarely accomplished the tasks the same way.